nextcloud/documentation/developer_manual/client_apis/WebDAV/basic.rst

 WebDAV basics
 -------------

-The base url for all WebDAV operations for a Nextcloud instance is :code:`/remote.php/dav`.
+The base url for all (authenticated) WebDAV operations for a Nextcloud instance is :code:`/remote.php/dav`.

 All requests need to provide authentication information, either as a basic auth header or by passing a set of valid session cookies.

 If your Nextcloud installation uses an external auth provider (such as an OIDC server) you may have to create an app password.
 To do that, go to your personal security settings and create one.
 It will provide a username and password which you can use within the Basic Auth header.

+Public shares
+^^^^^^^^^^^^^

+The :code:`/remote.php/dav` endpoint only allows authenticated access to WebDAV resources, for files shared using public link shares a different endpoint is provided which does not require authentication.

+The base URL for public link shares is :code:`/public.php/dav`, particularly for files: :code:`/public.php/dav/files/{share_token}`.
+If a password is set for the share then a basic auth header must be sent with ``anonymous`` as the username and the share password as the password.

+.. note:: This endpoint for public shares is available since Nextcloud 29.

 Testing requests
 ----------------